School of Exercise & Rehabilitation Sciences

 Term Offered: Spring, Fall

-RCRT 1310 Recreation Programming
+RCRT 1310 Introduction to Recreational Therapy Programming

 [3 credit hours]

-An introductory course that presents theories and principles of programming, program planning, practical experiences in implementation, and facilitation of recreational programs.
+An introductory course that presents theories and principles of programming, program planning, practical experiences in implementation, and facilitation of recreational therapy programs.
 Minimum "C" required for RCRT majors.

 Term Offered: Spring, Fall